 Biochemical analyses

-Laboratory HbA1c analyses were performed with one random out of three Tosoh G8 HPLC Analysers (Tosoh Bioscience, Tokyo, Japan) at the Department of Clinical Biochemistry, AUH, or with one random out of two Tosoh G11 HPLC Analysers (Tosoh Bioscience, Tokyo, Japan) at the Department of Clinical Biochemistry, RHCJ.
+Laboratory HbA1c analyses were performed with one random out of three Tosoh G8 ion exchange HPLC analysers (Tosoh Bioscience, Tokyo, Japan) at the Department of Clinical Biochemistry, AUH, or with one random out of two Tosoh G11 ion exchange HPLC analysers (Tosoh Bioscience, Tokyo, Japan) at the Department of Clinical Biochemistry, RHCJ.
 Only EDTA-anticoagulated whole blood was used.
-Both laboratories were accredited according to ISO15189 and participated in an external quality assurance scheme for HbA1c (2 samples/round, 6 rounds/year).

 POCT HbA1c analyses were performed with a random out of four DCA VantageTM instruments (Siemens Healthineers, Erlangen, Germany) located at the diabetes out-patient clinics (Steno Diabetes Center and Department of Paediatrics) at AUH.
 At the RHCJ, ten similar POCT devices were used, and the instruments were placed locally in the out-patient clinics.
-Capillary blood samples for the POCT analysis were collected and analysed by trained clinical personal.
-The POCT analyses were monitored by participation in an external quality assurance scheme (2 samples/round, 6 rounds/year).
+Capillary blood samples for the POCT analysis were collected and analysed by trained clinical personnel.
 POCT results were automatically transferred to the laboratory information system.
-Reagent LOT number, instrument and operator were registered for each test.
+Reagent lot number, instrument and operator were registered for each test.

 The laboratory and POCT methods were traceable to the IFCC Reference Method.
+Both laboratories were accredited according to ISO15189:2013 and ISO22870:2016 and participated in an external quality assurance scheme for HbA1c for the laboratory as well as for the POCT method (2 samples/round, 6 rounds/year).

 Statistical analyses

-All HbA1c values are reported on the IFCC scale (mmol/mol).
-Within-par differences in HbA1c is reported as the relative difference, and median, 2.5th and 97.5th percentiles of the differences were calculated.
-Pairs with a relative difference >20% were excluded due to a high risk of analytical interference caused by e.g. haemoglobin variants (n=12).
+All HbA1c values are reported on the IFCC scale (mmol/mol) with DCCT units in brackets.
 The critical difference (CD), also known as the reference change value, is the smallest difference between sequential laboratory results which is associated with a true change in the patient with a probability of 95% [12].
 In the present study, the CD between two laboratory results (CDLAB) and the CD between a laboratory and a POCT result (CDLAB-POCT) were derived from the 2.5th and 97.5th percentiles of within-pair differences as “(97.5th - 2.5th percentile) x 0.5” at a HbA1c level of 48 mmol/mol (including lab results >43–53 mmol/mol) and 58 mmol/mol (including lab results >53–63 mmol/mol).

 The analytical coefficient of variation for the laboratory analysis (CVA(LAB)) was estimated based on CDLAB as “CVA(LAB)= (CDLAB/1.96/SQRT(2))” (derived from [12], CVI=0%).
 Similarly, the analytical coefficient of variation for the POCT analysis (CVA(POCT)) was estimated as “CVA(POCT)= SQRT((CDLAB-POCT/1.96)2 - CVA(LAB)2)”.
 The critical difference between two POCT results (CDPOCT) was calculated as “CDPOCT= 1.96 x SQRT(2) x CVA(POCT)”.
 As an alternative approach, CVA was calculated based on the within-pair difference by use of the Dahlberg formula [13] as “CVA= SQRT((i=1, N within-pair difference2)/2/N)/mean HbA1c x 100%”.
 CVA(POCT) was then calculated as “CVA(POCT)= SQRT(2 x CVA(LAB-POCT)2 - CVA(LAB)2)”

-POCT LOT-correction was performed by subtraction of the median relative difference observed for the respective LOT from the within-pair relative difference of all pairs analysed with the similar LOT.
+POCT lot-correction was performed by subtraction of the median relative difference observed for the respective lot from the within-pair relative difference of all pairs analysed with the similar lot.
 A similar procedure was used in analysis of operator and instrument effects.
-Differences between LOT numbers, operators and instruments were statistically tested with Kruskal-Wallis test.
+Differences between lot numbers, operators and instruments were statistically tested with Kruskal-Wallis test.
 Only groups with at least 10 observations were included in the tests.